pantheon-systems/documentation/source/content/drupal-migration.md

 ## Upgrade to the Latest Version of Drupal on the Pantheon Platform

-You can upgrade your Pantheon site to the latest Drupal version, however, the starting point for your upgrade will vary depending on specific factors such as:
+You can upgrade your Pantheon site to the latest Drupal version.
+The starting point for your upgrade will vary depending on specific factors, such as:

 - **Site Creation Method**
     - Build Tools
     - Custom Upstream
     - Empty Upstream
     - Pantheon Dashboard
-- **Additional Requirements** <Popover title="Additional Requirements" content="Any other features that must be in place, or that are desired." />
+- **Additional Requirements** <Popover title="Additional Requirements" content="Any other features that are required, or that are desired." />
     - Multidev
     - Drupal version set to 8
     - Build Tools Workflow